StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/tags/add-tags.md

     ![Taxonomy tags](/thehive/images/administration-guides/taxonomy-tags.gif)

-    !!! tip "Why can't I add any taxonomy tags?"
+    !!! tip "Can't find the :fontawesome-regular-square-plus: button?"
-        Taxonomy tags can be added only if at least one taxonomy has been activated.
-To do so, contact someone with
+        The button appears only if at least one taxonomy is active.
+Contact someone with admin-level permissions to [activate taxonomies](../../../../administration/taxonomies/activate-deactivate-a-taxonomy.md).

 3. In the **Select tags from library** drawer, select the relevant taxonomy and the tags you want to add.